KonradRtz/Coverage-Testing-in-Non-stationary-Time-Series/README.md

 **Title:**
 _**Testing Marginal and Conditional Coverage in Non-Stationary Time Series Forecasts through Value-at-Risk Backtesting**_
 **Author:** Konrad Retzlaff
-**Manuscript submission planned for CoPA 2025 on Saturday, May 17, 2025**
+**This manuscript was submitted to CoPA 2025 (Symposium on Conformal and Probabilistic Prediction with Applications) on May 17, 2025.
+As CoPA imposes no exclusivity requirement, this submission does not pose any copyright or concurrent submission conflict.**

 ---